 Operations and management of human, financial, environmental, and physical plant resources in travel and tourism enterprises.
-Prerequisite: REC 305 or instructor approval.

-REC 475 Entrepreneurial Recreation and Tourism (3) fall only
+REC 475 Entrepreneurial Recreation and Tourism (3) spring only

 Examination of the development, management, and future of for-profit ventures in recreation and tourism.